nyorain/dlg/docs/api.md

 // The reset style escape sequence. const char* dlg_reset_sequence;

-// Just returns true on non-windows systems.
+// Just returns true without other effect on non-windows systems or if dlg
+// was compiled without the win_console option.
 // On windows tries to set the console mode to ansi to make escape sequences work.
 // This works only on newer windows 10 versions.
 Returns false on error.
-// Only the first call to it will have an effect, the function is also threadsafe.
+// Only the first call to it will have an effect, following calls just return the result.
-// Automatically called by the default output handler. bool dlg_win_init_ansi(void);
+// The function is threadsafe.
+Automatically called by the default output handler.
+// This will only be able to set the mode for the stdout and stderr consoles, so
+// other streams to consoles will still not work. bool dlg_win_init_ansi(void);
 ```